terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-08-26-PrivacySupreme.md

 The "castelessness" or relative caste mobility amongst the Varnas in Hindu society projected by the upper castes was a central theme of this discussion.
 Manoj discussed how the "Guna-Karma" idea of rebirth according to virtues in previous lives betrays even Hindu nobility as it prevented the Maratha King "Chhatrapati" Shivaji from asserting the claim to his title due to Brahminical order in the day not allowing it.
 This has been written about in Manoj's book, "Caste Pride: Battles for equality in Hindu India" as well.

-The session was built around a discussion involving historical data ranging from the privy council decisions in the 1850s to the recent Patna High Court decision on the caste census.
+The session was built around a discussion involving historical data ranging from the privy council decisions in the 1850s to the recent [Patna High Court decision](https://www.livelaw.in/high-court/patna-high-court/patna-high-court-bihar-caste-survey-state-govt-competent-determine-backward-communities-development-justice-234176) on the caste census.
 Colonial prejudices and data collection on criminal tribes such as the listing of "thugees" by their physical and behavioral characteristics was pointed out by Nikita.
 This pointed to the fact that the data and the mechanisms for collecting data in a prejudicial manner were always there, however, with artificial intelligence, the problem of bias creeping into larger systemic effects is to be watched out for.

 Questions were raised regarding the end of the census because of the availability of data collection from birth.
 This presumably refers to the goal of hundred percent Aadhaar adoption which through its demographic data collection is thought to eliminate the need for caste census.
-Nikita responded to this by stating, amongst others, that data collection entrenched structures of power, and that it obfuscates what is happening.
+Nikita responded to this by stating, amongst other things, that data collection exists in entrenched structures of power, and that it obfuscates what is happening.

 <section id="caste-census">
 <h2>Birth related demographic data sufficient in caste survey?</h2>